KenT2/pipresents-gapless/README.md

 The full manual in English is here https://github.com/KenT2/pipresents-gapless/blob/master/manual.pdf

-There is a German version of the manual (version 1.3.2) written by Peter Vasen ( http://www.web-echo.de/ ) you can download it here
+There is a German version of the manual written by Peter Vasen ( http://www.web-echo.de/ ) you can download it here

 http://www.web-echo.de/4.html